xlibb/module-pipe/ballerina/Module.md

-## Package Overview
+## Overview

-This package provides APIs to simultaneously send and receive data.
+This module provides APIs to simultaneously send and receive data.
 And it includes an API to return data as a stream.

 ### Pipe